CEED/libCEED/doc/papers/joss/paper.md

 A `CeedOperator` is composed of one or more operators defined as in \autoref{fig:decomposition}, and acts on a `CeedVector`, which typically encapsulates zero-copy access to host or device memory provided by the caller.
 The element restriction $\mathcal E$ requires mesh topology and a numbering of DoFs, and may be a no-op when data is already composed by element (such as with discontinuous Galerkin methods).
 The discrete basis $B$ is the purely algebraic expression of a finite element basis (shape functions) and quadrature; it often possesses structure that is exploited to speed up its action.
-Some constructors are provided for arbitrary order $H^1$ Lagrange bases with a tensor-product representation due to the computational efficiency of computing solution values and derivatives at quadrature points via tensor contractions.
+Some constructors are provided for arbitrary polynomial order $H^1$ Lagrange bases with a tensor-product representation due to the computational efficiency of computing solution values and derivatives at quadrature points via tensor contractions.
 However, the user can define a `CeedBasis` for arbitrary geometry elements, to include tetrahedra, by providing quadrature weights and the matrices used to compute solution values and derivatives at quadrature points from the DoFs on the element.
 The physics (weak form) is expressed through `CeedQFunction`, which can either be defined by the user or selected from a gallery distributed with `libCEED`.
 These pointwise functions do not depend on element resolution, topology, or basis degree,